Jinso-o/migration-guide-ebook/02_five-minute_to_pipeline.md

 # Step 2: Five-Minute First Pipeline

-Imagine you're breaking free from Fivetran or Stitch.
-Those point-and-click SaaS platforms promise fast results, but under the surface, they often hide a trade-off: mounting costs, rigid schemas, and limited control.
-For many teams, what starts as a convenience becomes a constraint.
+Point-and-click ETL platforms like Fivetran or Stitch promise quick wins – connect a source and you’re done – but under the hood there’s a catch.
+Convenience often comes with trade-offs: mounting costs, rigid pre-defined schemas, and loss of control over your data flow.
+What starts as a shortcut can turn into a shackle on your team’s agility.

 Now picture something different.
 A tool that speaks your language — whether that's Python or even plain English with AI help — that runs anywhere, and that you can understand, debug, and evolve.
 With *dlt*, that’s exactly what you get: a code-first, open-source pipeline framework that empowers you to go from idea to working pipeline in minutes—without the vendor lock-in or sky-high SaaS bills.
 And yes, vibe coding your very first pipeline is not only recommended — it's strongly advised.

 We’re not talking theory.
-Companies that replaced managed ETL tools with dlt have reported 20x to 200x lower costs, while gaining better transparency, observability, and control[^fn1].
+Companies that replaced managed ETL tools with dlt have reported 20x to 200x lower costs, while gaining better transparency, observability, and control [[1]](#1).
 In one real case, a team slashed their data ingestion cost by 10,000x just by switching to a lightweight dlt script.

 And the kicker?
 With modern tooling—and a little help from AI—getting started with dlt can be almost as fast as clicking a "connect" button.
 Except this time, you own the pipeline — and by extension, you own the data.
 You control where it comes from, how it's handled, where it's stored, and how it evolves.
 No more guessing what a third-party tool is doing behind the scenes.

 > *Note: If you just read Chapter 1, some of this may sound familiar.
 That’s by design.
 Not everyone will read this book linearly,
 > and for some readers, Chapter 2 is their entry point.
 A brief reminder of why dlt exists sets the stage for the hands-on work ahead.*